ampproject/amphtml/ads/holder.md

 ## Configuration

-For configuration details and to generate your tags, please contact inquiry@holder.com.ua
+For configuration details and to generate your tags, please contact techinfo@holder.com.ua

 Supported parameters:

 - data-block
-- data-alias